 This conversation reinforced one of the principles that we believe in: bring in diverse perspectives to your planning process.
 The challenging questions posed to us made us go back and refine our strategy.
 For example, they felt our goals were not ambitious enough.

-Wow, that was an eye opener!
+Wow, that was an eye-opener!

 It is highly likely that you will need others to support your success.
 These people can range from employees to channel partners to bankers.
-Having a plan that you can talk about and/or share, will go a long way towards getting people to align behind the plans you’ve set out.
+Having a plan that you can talk about and/or share, will go a long way towards getting people to align with the plans you’ve set out.